RichardMN/Pico-Categorized-Pages/README.md

     ---

 Then based on the language of each page shown, the appropriate language title for the category will be provided.
-The twig code should not need changes (though you may need to rewrite your twig code to take advantage of other elements from the Multilingual plugin.
+The twig code should not need changes, though you may need to rewrite your twig code to take advantage of other elements from the Multilingual plugin.